alexpovel/srgn/README.md

 Similarly, multiple scopes can be specified.
 If two are given, the one applied first is **language grammar-aware**, and can scope syntactical elements of source code (think "all bodies of `class` definitions in Python").
-The second scope, the regular expression pattern, is then applied only *within* that first scope.
-This enables searching and manipulating with precision not normally possible using plain regular expressions.
+The second scope, the regular expression pattern, is then **applied only *within* that first scope**.
+This enables search and manipulation at precision not normally possible using plain regular expressions.

-Consider this Python source file:
+For example, consider this Python source file:

 ```python file=birds.py
 """Module for watching birds and their age."""